 comply with these requirements under the Food Safety Act 1990 and

-Food Hygiene (England) Regulations 2006.
+Food Safety and Hygiene (England) Regulations 2013.
 They deal with

 hygiene except at primary production (farms), where Trading